beginning of content

 What should I tell my doctor before the x-ray?

 You should tell the doctor if you are or may be pregnant.
-X-rays should be avoided in pregnancy.
+In most cases x-rays should be avoided in pregnancy as radiation can be harmful to your baby.

 What is contrast dye?

-It’s normal to feel a warm feeling that spreads through the body for around 20 seconds after an injection of iodine-containing contrast medium.
-You may even feel like you have wet yourself, but you won’t have.
+It's normal to have a warm feeling that spreads through your body after an injection of iodine-containing contrast medium.
+This may last for around 20 seconds.
+You may even feel like you have wet yourself, but you won't have.

 Gadolinium contrast medium is generally very safe and reactions are uncommon.
 You may be aware of a cold feeling in your arm during the injection.

-For children, there may be alternatives to x-ray, such as an ultrasound, in some circumstances.
+For children, there may be alternatives to having x-ray, such as having an ultrasound or magnetic resonance imaging (MRI).
+These imaging methods do not use x-ray beams.

 X-rays and pregnancy